 Your driver’s license is immediately suspended upon your arrest for DUI.
 For the next 10 days, you may drive only to work or for business purposes using your ticket as a permit.
-At the end of those 10 days, your license will be fully suspended, suspended with work privileges, or reinstated—depending in part upon your actions.Schedule a Free Consultation Now
+At the end of those 10 days, your license will either be: fully suspended, suspended with work privileges, or reinstated—depending, in part, upon your actions.Schedule a Free Consultation Now

-Take Action During the 10-Day Window to Retain Driving Privileges
+Take Action During the 10-Day Window to Retain Driving Privileges in Florida

 First-time offenders have two options during the 10-day window.
 These options are:

 An experienced Florida DUI attorney can help examine your situation and your rights to find the most effective way forward.
-Contact Adam Rossen at Rossen Law Firm today.
-He has helped countless individuals in Broward County retain their driving privileges.
+Contact Adam Rossen or Manny Serra-Jovenich at Rossen Law Firm today.
+We've helped countless individuals in Broward County and South Florida retain their driving privileges.
 We're ready to help and want to hear from you.